 PDP Strategies and Outcomes and NCCAP Strategic Priorities (with respect to climate resilience) Key Constraints/Is sues and Strategic Results (Impacts and Outcomes) Indicators (Impact and Outcome Levels) Baseline (2017, or other relevant year) Targets (To be determined/TBD, based on available targets and results of the baseline survey) Responsible Institution(s) (Implementation & Reporting) (in line with inst'al roles and mandates) By end -2018 By end-2019 By end-2022 PDP:(i) Individuals and communities will be more resilient (p.48);(ii) Ensuring ecological integrity and clean and healthy environment (chapt.
-20);NCCAP Strategic Priorities (P): Enhanced adaptive capacities of communities, resilience of natural By end-2018By end-2019By end-2022Overall Key Constraints/Issues: Over the past four years, climate-induced changes and disasters are imposing a high and growing burden on the economy and socio-economic well-being of large numbers of the Filipino population (e.g., costing the economy about 0.3% of GDP, . estimate damage for Typhoon Haiyan was about P571 billion; the regular NDRRM Fund for 2017 falls short by Php 5.8 billion for priority post disast needs from Typhoons Nona, Ferdie, Lawin and Nina; a 1°C increase in growing season night-time temperature in the Philippines can cause a loss of rice yield and biomass by 10%; thus, posing a potential risk to food security and livelihoods).
-Various studies also highlight the sizeab non-economic impacts of climate change (e.g., rural population which experienced annual extreme weather events, especially in Mindanao, suffered losses of belongings, death of family members, increased hardship, famine and hunger, and loss of livelihood and income).87A.
-RRSP Overall Program Development Goal:Enhanced resilience of target communities to climate risks in prioritized landscapes.87Critical assumptions: There are sufficient and appropriate incentives, innovations and capacities in the program to leverage national agency and LGU commitment a the required resources to participate in the RRSP.
-There are sound and agreed strategic and operational framework(s) and coordination processes between NGAs and PLGUs The provincial government is the critical node for driving and sustaining local-level climate resilience.8090 ecosystems, and sustainability of built environment to CC (7 th P) Impacts : A.1: Reduction in t Indicators: % reduction in TBD TBD TBD TBD DND/OCD and LGUs
+20);NCCAP Strategic Priorities (P): Enhanced adaptive capacities of communities, resilience of natural ecosystems, and sustainability of built environment to CC (7 th P) Overall Key Con economy and soc damage for Typh needs from Typh loss of rice yield non-economic in suffered losses or A. RRSP Overa Critical assump There are sufficient the required reso processes betwee The provincial ge istraints/Issues: Over the sio-economic well-bein toon Haiyan was about toons Nona, Ferdie, La and biomass by 10%; topacts of climate chan f belongings, death of all Program Develop tions: the critic participate in the and appropriate in the critic part of the the past four year ng of large numb ut P571 billion; awin and Nina; a thus, posing a p ge (e.g., rural po family members ment Goal: En centives, innovat the RRSP.
+The cal node for drivi rs, climate-induc bers of the Filipi the regular NDI 1°C increase in otential risk to f opulation which hanced resilienc tions and capaci ere are sound an ng and sustainir By end-2018By end-2019By end-2022s, climate-induced changes and disasters are imposing a high and pers of the Filipino population (e.g., costing the economy about 0, the regular NDRRM Fund for 2017 falls short by Php 5.8 billion 1°C increase in growing season night-time temperature in the Ph otential risk to food security and livelihoods).
+Various studies also pulation which experienced annual extreme weather events, espec , increased hardship, famine and hunger, and loss of livelihood an nanced resilience of target communities to climate risks in priorions and capacities in the program to leverage national agency and ere are sound and agreed strategic and operational framework(s) a mg and sustaining local-level climate resilience.
+Impacts: A.1: Reduction in n the A.1: No. and Indicators: 1 % reduction in TBD TBD TBD TBD DND/OCD and LGUs